KhiopsML/khiops-python/doc/samples/samples_sklearn.rst

     # Load the secondary table of the dataset into a pandas dataframe
     vehicles_df = pd.read_csv(os.path.join(accidents_data_dir, "Vehicles.txt"), sep="\t")

-    # Split the secondary dataframe with the keys of the splitted root dataframe
+    # Split the secondary dataframe with the keys of the split root dataframe
     X_train_ids = X_train["AccidentId"].to_frame()
     X_test_ids = X_test["AccidentId"].to_frame()
     X_train_secondary = X_train_ids.merge(vehicles_df, on="AccidentId")